The Defocusing Energy-Critical Wave Equation with a Cubic Convolution: Introduction

 So far, we do not have any control on the frequency scale function $N(t)$.
 However, the following theorem shows that no matter how small the set of minimal kinetic energy blowup solution is, we will inevitably encounter at least one of the following three enemies.
-Thus the proof of Theorem \ref{thm1.1} is reduced to showing the nonexistence of the three scenarios. \begin{theorem}[Three enemies, \cite{KV,MXZ09b}] Suppose $d\geq5$ is such that Theorem \ref{thm1.1} fails, that is, $E_{crit}<+\infty.$ Then there exists a maximal-lifespan solution $u:~I\times\R^d\to\R$, which is almost periodic modulo symmetries, and $S_I(u)=+\infty.$ Moreover, we can also ensure that the lifespan $I$ and the frequency scale function $N(t):~I\to\R^+$ match one of the following three scenarios: \begin{enumerate} \item $($Finite time blowup$)$ $|\text{inf}~I|<+\infty,$ or sup~$I<+\infty.$
+Thus the proof of Theorem \ref{thm1.1} is reduced to showing the nonexistence of the three scenarios. \begin{theorem}[Three enemies, \cite{KV11}] Let $d\geq5$ and assume Theorem \ref{thm1.1} fails, that is, $E_{crit}<+\infty.$ Then there exists a maximal-lifespan solution $u:~I\times\R^d\to\R$, which is almost periodic modulo symmetries, and $S_I(u)=+\infty.$ In addition, the lifespan $I$ and the frequency scale function $N(t):~I\to\R^+$ satisfy one of the following three scenarios: \begin{enumerate} \item $($Finite time blowup$)$ $|\text{inf}~I|<+\infty,$ or sup~$I<+\infty.$

 \item $($Soliton-like solution$)$ $I=\R$ and $N(t)=1$ for all $t\in\R.$

 \item $($Low-to-high cascade$)$ $I=\R$ and